Pilothouse-App/Pilothouse/README.md

 ### Commands

-- `wp [command]`: Runs a WP-CLI command in the Docker container against the current site.
 - `pilothouse up`: Boots up the Docker containers, and adds all necessary site entries to the host's hosts file.
 - `pilothouse down`: Halts the Docker containers, removing all site entries from the host's hosts file.
 - `pilothouse restart [container]`: Restarts the specified Docker container (`nginx`, `memcached`, etc.), or the entire system if no container is specified.